ritvikmath/jekyll-now/_posts/2017-5-15-Optimal_Med_School.md

 Here we took the three Admit Rate vs. MCAT curves from the last section and **chose (carefully) some sigmoids to best fit this data**.
 The sigmoid fits are shown with a red dotted line.
 Recall that the three curves represent **High, Medium, and Low GPA bands**.
 We see that at least **for the high GPA band, our prediction is almost prefect**.
 As we get to lower GPA bands, the **prediction is not as strong but still captures the dynamics of the data**.

 Using the fact that our model seems to predict well for higher values of GPA, we will **limit our prediction to applicants whose GPA was 3.1 and higher**.
+We also **limit our prediction to applicants whose MCAT score was 492 or higher, to reduce noise from lower MCAT applicants**.

 # A Full Model

 All the pieces are here.
-But we need to figure out how to put them together in order to create an all-encompassing model which, given your GPA and MCAT score, will give a (hopefully accurate) prediction of your chance of admission to medical school in the United States.
+But we need to figure out **how to put them together in order to create an all-encompassing model** which, **given your GPA and MCAT score, will give a (hopefully accurate) prediction of your chance of admission to medical school in the United States**.
 Seems like a daunting task but let's list out what we know such a model needs to include:

 * Given some fixed value of GPA, the model needs to be sigmoidal for changing values of MCAT score.
 * Given some fixed value of GPA, the properties of this sigmoid (slope, offset, etc.) need to change as a function of GPA.
 * Given some fixed value of MCAT score, the model needs to be (roughly) linear for changing values of GPA.
-* The model will be limited to applicants with a GPA of 3.1 or higher.
+* The model will be limited to applicants with a GPA of 3.1 or higher and with an MCAT score of 492 or higher.

-Taking all these rules into account, and using some mathematical fitting techniques to minimize our error, we arrive at the following function.
+Taking all these rules into account, and using some mathematical fitting techniques to minimize our error, we arrive at the following prediction function.

 $$
 p(G,M) = \frac{-1.5 + 0.61G}{1+e^{-0.2(M - 512.75 + 2.5G)}}